 Post-secondary education in Canada is exclusively a provincial concern.
 As a consequence, and given Canada's diverse and complicated history, post-secondary Catholic education has taken a different direction from that of its immediate southern neighbor.
 In some respects, this difference has been a boon and, in other respects, a bit of a drawback.
 After a brief overview of the current national scene in Canadian Catholic higher education, this article presents four distinct representations of the Canadian post-secondary reality, embarking on an illustrative depiction of the landscape.

 Higgins, Michael W., "The Northern Iteration: Challenges, Successes and Opportunities of Catholic Universities in Canada" (2007).
-Mission and Catholic Identity Publications.
+Office of Mission Integration, Ministry & Multi-Cultural Affairs.
 4.